morrownr/USB-WiFi/README.md

 It does not exist and likely will never exist.
 My opinion is that we will never see a fully Linux Wireless standards compliant driver for the rtl8812au chipset.
+The same is true for the 8811au and 8814au chipsets.

 -----